rrwick/SPAdes-Contig-Graph/README.md

-# GetSPAdesContigGraph
+# SPAdes Contig Graph

 This tool produces a fastg graph from either the contigs or scaffolds from a [SPAdes](http://bioinf.spbau.ru/spades) assembly.
 It uses the sequences from the contigs/scaffolds fasta file and adds connections that it infers from the assembly_graph.fastg file and the paths file.

 The sequences in a contigs/scaffolds file made by SPAdes contains longer sequences than the assembly_graph.fastg file, due to repeat resolution and scaffolding.
 However, the assembly_graph.fastg file contains connections between sequences, which can be useful for analysing assemblies in [Bandage](http://rrwick.github.io/Bandage/).
 This tool combines the two to create a fastg file with both longer sequences and connections.

-GetSPAdesContigGraph requires an assembly from SPAdes 3.6.2 or later, as this is the version of SPAdes which introduced the paths files.
+SPAdes Contig Graph requires an assembly from SPAdes 3.6.2 or later, as this is the version of SPAdes which introduced the paths files.